Chainverse-Data/web3-knowledge-graph/README.md

-# neo-ingest
+# DiamondDAO scraping and ingesting pipelines

 This repo has scripts for scraping various data sources and ingesting this data into a neo4j graph database.
-The 3 primary sources are snapshot, mirror, and daohaus.

 The code is organized into two main python modules: **ingestion** and **scraping**.
+There are scrict design guidelines to allow for easy maintenance and expandability.

 ## Design strategy
 The code stack follows a python module approach such that one can call the following: `python3 -m module_name.service_name.action -p parameter`.
-For example, to scrape GitCoin `python3 -m scraping.gitcoin.scrape --start_time=
+For example, to scrape GitCoin `python3 -m scraping.gitcoin.scrape --start_time=`

 ## Install
 It is recommended to created a virtual python environment using Python 3.10.
 Then install all requirements with `pip3 install -r requierements.txt`.

 ## Requirements
 You will need to define the two following Environment variable for the module to be running:
-AWS_ACCESS_KEY_ID=[Your AWS ID]
-AWS_SECRET_ACCESS_KEY=[Your AWS Key]
+NEO_URI=[The URL of the NEO4J instance]
+NEO_USERNAME=[The user name of the DB] NEO_PASSWORD=[The password to the DB] ALCHEMY_API_KEY=[Your Alchemy API Key] AWS_ACCESS_KEY_ID=[Your AWS ID] AWS_SECRET_ACCESS_KEY=[Your AWS Key]

 # Docker image
+**Work In Progress**
-TBD: But this will be an image with an entrypoint such that one can call a `docker run IMAGE python3 -m module.service.action`
+TBD: But this will be an image with an entrypoint such that one can call a `docker run IMAGE python3 -m module.service.action`.
+The goal is to be able to trigger docker image launches on cloud services by a pipeline manager to have automated runs and depencies.

 # The scraping module
 The scrapping module can be either imported or ran as a package using the `python -m` command.
 Every internal package implements a `scrape.py` file which will run the scrapping for the particular service.